William H. Gibson (educator): Early life

 William H. Gibson was born in 1829 in Baltimore, Maryland to free blacks, Philip and Amelia Gibson.
-He learned to read by the age of five and intended a school taught by John Fortie.
+He learned to read by the age of five and attended a school taught by John Fortie.
 His parents wished that he could learn the printer's trade, but he was not allowed to, due to his race.
 He worked as a porter at the book store of the Lutheran Book Company and he continued his studies during that time.
 He took instruction in English and Latin from Daniel Payne.
 He also became passionate about music, taking classes from violinist James Anderson.
 He became a member of the Sharpe Street choir and musical associations.
 In 1847 he moved to Louisville, Kentucky with Robert Lane and James Harper and opened a day school, a night school, and a singing school in the basement of the Methodist church on Fourth and Green Streets.
-Many of the students were slaves.
+Many of the students were enslaved.
 Gibson played the violin, piano, and guitar, and taught them to others.
 In 1852, Gibson traveled to the Free Soil Convention in Pittsburgh, Pennsylvania, led by Frederick Douglass, William Harlan Garnett, Martin R. Delany, Henry Wilson, William Lloyd Garrison, and Thaddeus Stevens.
 He opened another school in the early 1850s on Seventh Street between Green and Jefferson, and in 1859 he opened a school at Quinn Chapel AME Church.
 This school temporarily closed in September 1862 together with other churches and schools due to the American Civil War.